ahmadiehsan/personal_docs/docs/data_science/features_and_data/feature_engineering_extraction/construction/interaction_terms.md

 When creating interaction terms, it is important to consider which features to combine and how to combine them.
 Here are some common techniques:

-- **Domain knowledge:** Use domain knowledge or expert intuition to identify which features are likely to interact and how they might interact.
+- **Domain knowledge**: Use domain knowledge or expert intuition to identify which features are likely to interact and how they might interact.
-- **Pairwise combinations:** Create interaction terms by pairwise combining all pairs of features in the dataset.
+- **Pairwise combinations**: Create interaction terms by pairwise combining all pairs of features in the dataset.
 This can be computationally expensive, but it can help identify potential interaction effects.
-- **PCA:** Use PCA to identify the most important combinations of features, and create interaction terms based on these combinations.
+- **PCA**: Use PCA to identify the most important combinations of features, and create interaction terms based on these combinations.

 ## Examples